 How to pick up a cat:

 Approach him from the side or front so that he can see and hear you.
 Talk to him quietly and give him a stroke.

 Slide one arm underneath your cat's belly, and pick him up, supporting the hind legs and body on your arm (I'm right handed and use my left hand for this).

 Pull him close to your chest.
 Wrap your other arm (in my case, my right arm) around the front part of his body with his front legs resting on your arm.
 So you have one arm under the rear of his body and legs, and the other arm wrapped around the front and side of his body, holding him close to you and supporting the front legs.

 If you have a friendly and relaxed cat (as I do), he may prefer to slide around so that his front legs are resting on your shoulder.
-This is generally okay if you are in a safe environment such as at home, but if you are in an unpredictable environment, for example, the veterinarians office, I wouldn't recommend this.
-Just because he is close to your face and unrestrained, he may accidentally scratch you if he becomes scared or leap out of your arms.
+This is generally okay if you are in a safe environment such as at home, but if you are in an unpredictable environment, for example, the veterinarian's office, I wouldn't recommend this.
+Just because he is close to your face and unrestrained, he may accidentally scratch you if he becomes scared or leaps out of your arms.
 So only ever do this in a calm and relaxed environment.

 What not to do:

 As we've already said, don't pick up a cat by the scruff of the neck.